mjgerard2/swirl_paper/README.md

 # swirl_paper
-A repository for the "Dust rotation as swirl morphology in lunar magnetic anomalies" paper.
+A repository for the "Dust rotation and swirl morphology in lunar magnetic anomalies" paper.